TarikHuber/firekit/README.md

 Firekit allows you to watch firebase data and sync it to your redux store with a minimum of code to write.
 It uses a `Provider` to server the `firebaseApp` to all Components that need it.

-Some features that are unque to this firebase toolkit are:
+Some features that are unique to this firebase toolkit are:
 * **persistant watchers** - the watchers are persistant and are not linked to components.
 You deside when to watch a value in your firebase database and when to unwatch (turn off listeners) it.

 * **your create firebaseApp** - you initialise the firebaseApp how you want and add it as prop to the firekit `FirebaseProvider` and all your components have access to the firebaseApp